3 Remarkable Scientific Truths You Can Use to Make Your Ads Irresistible

 A great ad has extraordinary power, but what does it take to create one?

-It starts with a flash of insight to light the spark that inspires your buyer to take action.
+It starts with a flash of insight into what strikes the spark that inspires your buyer to take action.

-The key to generating ads backed by science with this degree of traction is to work it up in reverse.
+The key to your ad gaining this degree of traction is to work it up in reverse.

 Here’s why.